code-vicar/retry-if/README.md

 If an unknown growth option is set, an instance of RetryError will be propagated to the exec catch block

+## Browser/node compatability

+This module should work with the following targets:

+  - node:
+    - 8+
+  - browsers:
+    - last 2 versions
+    - ie11

 ## Example usage

 ```